Dale Bell

-Dale Bell (born on May 28, 1938) is an American producer, director, screenwriter and cinematographer.
+Dale Bell was born on May 28, 1938.
+He is an American producer, director, screenwriter, and cinematographer.
 He began his career working on the film Woodstock and has dedicated his life to producing socially engaged documentaries.

 Early life and education

-His father, Hugo Langdon Bell (1907-1992), worked in the cosmetics and perfume industry in New York and served as the president of Bourjois and Barbara Gould starting in 1952.
-His mother was Dale Thorsen Bell (1907-1995).
+His father, Hugo Langdon Bell (1907 - 1992), worked in the cosmetics and perfume industry in New York and served as the president of Bourjois and Barbara Gould starting in 1952.
+His mother was Dale Thorsen Bell (1907 - 1995).
 Dale is the second child in the family; his brother, Hugo Lang, was born in 1936, and his sister, Susan Hills, was born in 1940.

 Bell grew up in a dysfunctional yet loving and well-off family.
 At the age of 7, he was sent to boarding school and spent many of his summer vacations at camps.
 The adults he met there became like a second family to him.
 It was during this time, in the 1950s, that he dreamed of becoming a documentary producer after watching the Norwegian film Kon-Tiki.

 At 16, he left boarding school and traveled around the United States hitchhiking.
 He worked briefly as a farm laborer before finding a job on a cargo ship bound for Europe.

 After attending a preparatory school, he enrolled at Princeton University in New Jersey, where he was welcomed as a star decathlete.
 During his three years at Princeton, he managed, produced, and directed 24 theater productions.
 Despite not receiving any funding from the university, he sought help from alumni, and Sir John Gielgud even participated in one of his fundraising events.
 He graduated with a Bachelor of Arts in Modern Languages and Theater in 1960.

 Bell has always been passionate about social issues, which motivated his career path in documentary filmmaking.